JeremyRiva/RoboND-ball_chaser/README.md

 ## Install Details

 First check for any package updates.
-`$ sudo apt-get update`
+`$ sudo apt-get update `

-Then install the ROS kinetic package
+Then install the ROS kinetic package.
-`$ sudo apt-get install ros-kinetic-desktop`
+`$ sudo apt-get install ros-kinetic-desktop `

 Once the package is upto date, change the directory.
-`$ cd ~/workspace/catkin_ws/`
+`$ cd ~/workspace/catkin_ws/ `

 And run the ROS package world via my_robot.
 ```